Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping/mapping_types.rst

 Recall the opening cartographer's approaching to mapping the world?
 Well, you can achieve the same here when unwrapping a sphere from different perspectives.
 Normally, to unwrap a sphere, view the sphere with the poles at the top and bottom.
-After unwrapping, Blender will give you a Mercator projection;
+After unwrapping, Blender will give you an equirectangular projection;
 the point at the equator facing you will be in the middle of the image.
 A polar view will give a very different but common projection map.
-Using a Mercator projection map of the earth as the UV image will give a very nice planet mapping onto the sphere.
+Using an equirectangular projection map of the earth as the UV image will give a very nice planet mapping onto the sphere.